zerotop2021/github_learning_pro/README.md

 ***

-* ### if you erased a file from working directory and you want erase it from remote Repo ⬇️
+* ### If you erased a file from working directory and you want erase it from remote Repo ⬇️

 ```shell
  1] git add/rm "file name"